 In the flesh

-The styling of the I-Pace is more evolutionary rather than revolutionary – it’s undoubtedly a SUV of the modern century, but with the proportions all receiving a tweak rather than space-ship overhaul.
+The styling of the I-Pace is more evolutionary rather than revolutionary – it’s undoubtedly an SUV of the modern century, but with the proportions all receiving a tweak rather than a space-ship overhaul.
 Thanks to the front-end being combustion engine free, the front wheels can be moved further forward and the bonnet line lowered – advantageous to both aerodynamics and handling.
-The aero side is further enhanced with numerous scoops and ducts, including a large central scoop which re-directs air along the bonnets length.
+The aero side is further enhanced with numerous scoops and ducts, including a large central scoop which re-directs air along the length of the bonnet.

 The rear is less curvaceous, perhaps struggling to live up to the design creativity of the front, with its edges a little boxy by comparison.
 For a company which has delivered truly stunning cars through the years, from the E-Type of yesteryear to the F-Type of today, the I-Pace was always going to be hard pushed to live up to the standards of Jaguar’s heritage.
 Whilst it’s a shape which struggles to create as much instantaneous wow factor as its predecessors, it’s certainly one which grows on you and will no-doubt mature very nicely in the coming years.